rusty-electron/numerical-methods-undergrad/readme.md

 The written codes to be tested for at least three different sets of equation.
 The students should also see the difference of solution with and without performing the partial pivoting.

+## Lab 5:  Solution of  non-linear equation using N-R method
+This lab is aimed at developing concept of Newton Raphson Iteration method for solution of non-linear equation.
+The student will develop algorithm and write C-codes for solution of:

+1. Single variable non –linear equation
+1. A set of non-linear equations

+The written codes to be tested for at least two different sets of equation  each for single variable and set of non-linear equations.

+## Lab 6:	Numerical Integration
+* To write C-code to find the integration of the given tabular value (stored in a file)  using Trapezoidal rule
+* To write C-code to find the integration of the given tabular value (stored in a file)  using Simpson’s 1/3 rd rule

+Both the rules are to be used for the same set of data values and the results are to be compared.

+## Lab 7: 	 Numerical Solution of differential equations using Taylor series
+To write C-codes to find the solution of an ODE using Taylor series.